flant/examples/2024/03-github-actions/README.md

-# An application for organizing a CI/CD pipeline with werf
+# habr-action-tests
+Test project for an article about GitHub Actions